The Oz Artist as King: W.W. Denslow’s Bermuda Fairy Tale

 “She weathered the fiercest part of the storm on deck with her husband, and came with the spray shining in her hair, to read to pale little children and to comfort the other sufferers with funny stories,” Boylan wrote.

-Less than a month after his arrival, Mr. Denslow was already touting the bounty of Bermuda to readers back home.
+Soon after his arrival, Mr. Denslow was already touting the bounty of Bermuda to readers back home.
 In a published letter dated February 3rd, he gushed about the glorious Bermuda sunsets.

 “Returning after a day’s sport at eventide, you would think, on entering this most beautiful (Hamilton) harbor, that the houses were all gilt-top, but this effect is merely produced by the setting sun upon the white vellum binding peculiar to this place,” Denslow wrote of the limestone roofs unique to the island.